amisare/ProtocolNetworkObjc/Pods/NNPopObjc/README.md

 ## Installation

-NNPopObjc supports CocoaPods for installing the library in a project.
+NNPopObjc supports multiple methods for installing the library in a project.

 ### Installation with CocoaPods